kellengreen/okta/README.md

 ## Steps to reproduce

 1. Visit http://localhost:3000/
-2. Login using `foo@bar.com` as both the user and password.
+2. Login using `foo@bar.com` as both the username and password.
-3. Upon success you should now be redirected to `http://localhost:3000/welcome`.
+3. You well be redirected to `http://localhost:3000/welcome`.
 Click the `Trigger Error ` link.
 4. You should now see the `Could not load PKCE codeVerifier from storage` error.
 5. Refreshing the page will yeild the "correct" error, `Unable to retrieve OAuth redirect params from storage`.